Follow These Helpful Safety Tips from Handyman Connection for a Warm and Safe Home Fireplace

-- Install a carbon monoxide detector.
-Known as the “silent killer”, carbon monoxide gas is colorless, odorless and tasteless.
-The risk for carbon monoxide poisoning increases if the fireplace flue is mistakenly left closed while a fire is burning, or accidentally closes over a smoldering fire after everyone has gone to bed.
-Protect your home and family by installing a carbon monoxide detector, especially if you have a woodburning stove or fireplace.
-If you don’t already have one installed, call on the electrical handyman services available from Handyman Connection to have one put in.
+- Install a Carbon Monoxide Detector: Carbon monoxide gas, often called the “silent killer,” is colorless, odorless, and tasteless.
+The risk of carbon monoxide poisoning increases if the fireplace flue is mistakenly left closed while a fire is burning or accidentally closes over a smoldering fire after everyone has gone to bed.
+Protect your home and family by installing a carbon monoxide detector, especially if you have a wood-burning stove or fireplace.
+If you don’t have one, Handyman Connection’s electrical handyman services can help with installation.

-- Never turn your back on a fire.
-Avoid starting a fire in your fireplace unless you know that you’ll be around the full length of time it’s burning.
-While most fireplaces have multiple safety features in place, accidents can happen, and it’s never wise to let a fire burn unsupervised.
-In addition, refrain from using water to extinguish a fire, as it could damage the interior of your fireplace and cause hot embers to scatter and potentially start a fire.
+- Never Leave an Unsupervised Fire: Avoid starting a fire in your fireplace unless you know you’ll be present for the entire duration of its burning.
+Even though most fireplaces come equipped with safety features, accidents can still happen.
+It’s unwise to let a fire burn unsupervised.
+Refrain from using water to extinguish a fire, as it could damage the fireplace’s interior and cause hot embers to scatter, potentially starting a fire.

-Being able to enjoy the warmth and comfort of a crackling fire is one of the joys of having a fireplace, but it’s also important to use safe fire practices.
+Enjoying the warmth and comfort of a crackling fire is one of the joys of having a fireplace, but it’s also important to use safe fire practices.
 To ensure that your home is ready for fireplace season and all necessary general home repair tasks are completed before the worst winter weather hits, give the experts at Handyman Connection a call today at 1-800-88-HANDY.
 Or, you can also just Request an Estimate online to schedule an estimate appointment for you to meet with one of our professional handymen to help get your home fireplace ready for the cold weather.